 The committee ask her to resign but she refuses.
 Under its rules, she can only be removed by a general meeting of the members.
 The committee calls the general meeting.

-Tick icon If the members decide to remove the member, the Good Ship meets the Standard.
+Tick icon If the members decide to remove the member, the charity meets Governance Standard 4.

 Cross icon If the members decide not to remove her, the committee should contact the ACNC to ask for advice.